Human Resource Development

-MHRD program applicants are able to start classes during either the Spring or Fall semesters.
+MHRD program applicants are able to start classes during the Spring, Summer or Fall semesters.
 Admission is evaluated on a continual basis until the application dates have passed, and should be submitted by the following deadlines:

-- November 15, to enroll in the Spring semester; and
+- November 15, to enroll in the Spring semester

 To be considered for the program, applicants must: